OpenEvalProject/evals/manuscripts/elife-82459/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/82459/elife-82459-fig3-v1.jpg)

 **Figure 3.:** (A) Schematic representation of the workflow used for motifs analysis in the vicinity of the non-coding variants and comparison with TFBSs databases.
 (B) Logo representation of position-specific scoring matrices (PSSMs) identified in corresponding sets of non-coding variants.
 Potential cognate TFs are indicated and were identified by comparing PSSMs to TFBSs databases.
 (C) Cardiac-specific RNAi knockdown phenotypes of TFs tested in vivo.
 Hand>Gal4; UAS RNAi 1-week adult females (n>30 per cross) were analyzed for cardiac performance in intact flies.
 Scatter plots of individual data, mean, and SD are represented.
 Wilcoxon test results are indicated (*: pval <0.05; **: pval <0.01; ***: pval <0.005; ****pval <0.0001).
 Data were normalized to genotype matched controls.
 Raw data are presented in Figure 2—source data 2.
-Detailed statistical analyses are in Supplementary file 2e.Figure 3—source data 1.
+Detailed statistical analyses are in Supplementary file 2e.

 As a whole, the cardiac phenotypes observed following RNAi-mediated gene KD of GWAS selected genes and the complex interplay characterized between different activin and BMP pathways members are strong validations of the GWAS results that are further supported by the functional analysis of non-coding variants and by the correlations we observed between identified fly genes and human genes associated to cardiac dysfunction (discussed below).

-## Natural variations of heart performance primarily affect gene regulatory networks
+### Natural variations of heart performance primarily affect gene regulatory networks

 The over-representation of genes coding for TFs found in GWAS for cardiac performance traits (pval=5559 · 10–4, Figure 2A, Supplementary file 2a) suggested that perturbations of gene regulatory networks (GRNs) play a central role in the genetic architecture of natural variations of cardiac performance.
 In addition, most variants (95%) were localized in non-coding regions of the genome.
 Remarkably, their distribution was enriched in gene proximal (0–1 kb) upstream regions (Figure 1C) suggesting that a high proportion of variants affects cis-regulatory sequences.